nordic-institute/X-Road-development/DEVELOPMENT_MODEL.md

 as changing the framework which could cause incompatibility with interfacing systems or new modules/components.
-*	Minor Release (X.X) will be used when only minor features or significant fixes have been added.
+*	Minor Release (X.X) will be used when only minor features or significant fixes have been added in a backwards-compatible manner.
-*	Patch Release (X.X.X) is used and incremented when minor bugs are fixed.
+*	Patch Release (X.X.X) is used and incremented when minor bugs are fixed in a backwards-compatible manner.

 At times, the release sequence may jump multiple minor versions at a time to indicate significant features have been added, but are not enough to warrant